About Death Valley National Park

 Planning a trip to Death Valley National Park?
-Learn how to do it right with our comprehensive Death Valley National Park Guide that covers what to see, campgrounds, lodging, dining, seasons & weather, and so much more.
+Learn how to do it right with our comprehensive Park Guide that covers what to see, campgrounds, lodging, dining, seasons & weather, and so much more.

 > Death Valley National Park Guide <

 Telescope Peak is the highest point in Death Valley National Park and is regularly snow-capped!
-I never thought I would see snow in Death Valley so this was a real shocker for me.
+I never thought I would see snow in the park so this was a real shocker for me.

 One of the best places to see the sunrise over telescope peak is from just past the Lee Flat Joshua Tree Forest off Hunter Mountain Road.

-Imported by miners during the 19th century, burros are actually an invasive species to Death Valley National Park.
+Imported by miners during the 19th century, burros are actually an invasive species to the National Park.
 As such the park service is actively working to reduce/remove the current population in the park.